btaba/blog/_posts/2018-12-01-ramen-logs.markdown

 Disclaimer: If you want better miso ramen go to Misoya, and if you want better veggie ramen go to Ishida. :D

+Edit 01-26-2020: The chicken paitan and sanpoutei ramen are really good, better than the miso and veggie.
+And the sake is just hard not to drink.

 <table class="tg">
   <tr>
     <th class="tg-0pky">Visit</th>